Facts About Google That You Should Know

 There are few who haven’t heard of Google.
 But here are some interesting facts that you might not know about Google, the most popular search engine.

 - Go to the homepage of Google and type ‘I want to commit suicide.’
-Google includes your country’s Suicide Helpline call, above all the search results.
+Above all the search results, Google includes your country’s Suicide Helpline number.

 - A young girl has written to Google to give her father a day off because of his birthday.
 Google sent back a response.